 Will I still be able to get a research assistantship?

 Yes, in almost all cases.
-Students supported through assistantships funded through the University are continuing to be paid, even as access to campus is restricted to all but essential personnel.
-Teaching assistants are helping with online instruction; research assistants have adapted to the online only environment in a variety of ways.
-Research involving interaction with human subjects is restricted in some ways that other research is not.
-Funds to support this type of research may be delayed.
-Check with your program for details on whether you are impacted by this.
+Even when access to campus was restricted to essential personnel, students supported through assistantships funded through the University continued to be paid.
+Teaching assistants helped with online instruction; research assistants adapted to the online-only environment in a variety of ways.
+However, research involving interaction with human subjects is subject to restrictions that other research is not.
+If access to campus must once again be limited, funds to support this type of research may be delayed.
+Check with your program for details on whether you are likely to be impacted by this.

 Will the disruption caused by access to campus/facilities/laboratories increase my time to degree?